Autumn 2020 at RCM

-As composer, he was a finalist in the Maurice Ravel International Composition Competition with his Reverie for Solo Trumpet.
-With EUBB, he premiered and CD recorded his A Balkanic Eruption alongside other works.
-His Pitch Black was premiered at the Scottish Chamber Orchestra’s Interconnect event.
-Ondřej is an avid supporter of new music written by fellow composers.
-He has been extensively involved in organising and conducting composition competitions for EUBB (5x) and EUSO (2x).
-His composition teachers have included Prof Peter Nelson, Gareth Williams, and Marijn Simons.
+As composer, he was a finalist in the Maurice Ravel International Composition Competition, CD recorded his A Balkanic Eruption with EUBB and his Pitch Black was premiered at the Scottish Chamber Orchestra’s Interconnect event.
+Ondřej is an avid supporter of fellow composers.
+He has workshopped and recorded works with EUBB (5x), Edinburgh University String Orchestra (2x), and most recently with RCM New Ensemble.
+His teachers have included Prof Peter Nelson, Gareth Williams, and Marijn Simons.
 Besides conducting and composition, Ondřej gained a First Class degree at The University of Edinburgh, where he majored in trumpet.
 He now also works as a repetiteur.

 Ondřej speaks English, Czech, Russian, French, and German.